 \section{Introduction}

-Robotic manipulation in dynamic environments is pivotal for advancing modern robotics~\citep{fu2024mobile}.
-Equipping robots with precise grasping capabilities in unstructured settings not only extends their utility beyond traditional static scenarios but also enhances their real-world effectiveness, especially in industrial and domestic settings.
-A robot policy that achieves \textbf{spatial generalization}—\emph{defined as the ability of a manipulation model to complete tasks regardless of the target object's position within a defined spatial volume}—would be particularly practical.
-Such generalization is vital when deploying robots in diverse environments, such as different households, where they must handle various objects on different platforms.
-The capability to perform successfully across these varied spatial conditions is essential, as objects in real-world settings are rarely fixed in place, and effective manipulation demands adaptability to a broad range of spatial challenges.
+Spatially accurate robotic manipulation in dynamic environments is crucial for advancing modern robotics~\citep{fu2024mobile}.
+Enabling precise manipulation in unstructured settings extends robots' utility beyond static environments and enhances their real-world effectiveness, particularly in industrial and domestic applications.
+A key requirement for such systems is the development of \textbf{spatial generalization}—\emph{the ability of a manipulation agent to complete tasks regardless of the target object's position within a defined spatial volume}.
+This generalization is crucial for varying real-world spatial conditions, where the objects are rarely fixed in place.

-Recent works have made notable progress in robotic manipulation in multi-task and multi-environment scenarios, which is largely driven by end-to-end training methodologies~\citep{ahn2022can,shridhar2022cliport,shridhar2023perceiver,zitkovich2023rt}.
-Notably, some large embodied foundation models for manipulation, such as those fine-tuned from Vision-Language Models (VLMs) for multi-task robot manipulation tasks~\citep{brohan2022rt, kim2024openvla}, have made significant strides.
-However, these large manipulation models derived from VLMs often lack sufficient spatial awareness and reasoning capabilities, posing substantial challenges for large-scale spatial generalization in real-world applications~\citep{cheng2024spatialrgptgroundedspatialreasoning}.
-Our analysis in Lemma~\ref{lemma1} suggests that achieving spatial generalization over larger volumes requires substantially more data, a relationship we further empirically verify to follow a power scaling law (see Figure~\ref{fig:data_vs_volume}).
-For example, training a model to grasp at a fixed point may require only 50 to 600 trajectory datasets.
-However, when generalizing the model to operate within a spatial volume of $34,400 cm^3$ ($41 cm \times 30 cm \times 28 cm$), which approximates the maximum reach of our robotic arm, the data requirement increases by roughly 40-fold, demanding tens of thousands of trajectories
+Recent work has made notable progress in embodied manipulation in different tasks or environments, such as large embodied foundation models driven by end-to-end training~\citep{ahn2022can,shridhar2022cliport,brohan2022rt,shridhar2023perceiver,zitkovich2023rt,kim2024openvla}.
+However, these models still lack sufficient spatial awareness and reasoning capabilities, posing substantial challenges for spatial generalization in real-world applications~\citep{cheng2024spatialrgptgroundedspatialreasoning}.
+Our analysis (Lemma~\ref{lemma1}) suggests that achieving spatial generalization over larger volumes requires substantially more data, a relationship we also empirically verify as a power law (Figure~\ref{fig:data_vs_volume}).
+For example, training a grasping policy at a fixed point may only require 50 to 600 trajectories.
+However, when the grasping policy need to generalize within a spatial volume of $34,400 \mathrm{cm}^3$ ($41 \mathrm{cm} \times 30 \mathrm{cm} \times 28 \mathrm{cm}$, roughly the maximum reach of our robotic arm), the required data increases $34400^{0.35}=38$ times, demanding tens of thousands of trajectories.